fallen-icarus/cardano-loans/README.md

 need to be changed, the negotiation smart contract can be executed as a staking script. *All other requirements are the same as closing Ask UTxOs.* Even the redeemers used are the same.

+It is *not* possible to move an Ask UTxO to a new loan address in the case where a borrower wishes to use a different staking credential.
+Using both the minting execution and staking execution in a single transaction does not help because they will both check the outputs.
+Whichever execution has the old credential will complain that the new Ask UTxO output is using the wrong Borrower ID name and is locked at the wrong loan address.

 ### Offer UTxOs

 Lender's continue negotiations by creating a new Offer UTxO with their desired terms at the